CATHOLIC LIFE AND MISSION

-The College is proudly Catholic and incorporates all aspects of Catholic life, including regular prayer, Mass, opportunities for retreats and reflection days.
-Religious Education is part of the curriculum and all students complete Catholic Studies as part of completing their HSC.
+The College incorporates all aspects of Catholic life, including regular prayer, Mass, opportunities for retreats and reflection days.
+Religious Education is part of the curriculum and all students complete Studies in Catholic Thought as part of completing their HSC.
 All aspects of College life are underpinned by Gospel values and the College has a close relationship with the local parish of St Mary’s, Concord.

 Catholic Life and Mission at Southern Cross can be divided up into the following FOUR categories: